This post has been updated as of August 2017

 The following tax credits and deductions apply to you, your spouse or a dependent for whom you claim an exemption on your tax return.

 - American Opportunity Credit Covers up to $2,500 of qualified educational expenses for the first four years of post secondary education.
 Qualified expenses include tuition and fees, books, equipment and supplies.
 The American Opportunity Credit is available to taxpayers with modified adjusted gross income below $80,000 ($160,000 for married couples filing a joint return).
-This tax credit is set to expire at the end of 2012.

-- Tuition and Fees Deduction You can reduce taxable income by up to $4,000 for 2011 for qualified higher education tuition and fees if your modified adjusted gross income is below $80,000 ($160,000 if married filing jointly)
+- Tuition and Fees Deduction You can reduce taxable income by up to $4,000 for qualified higher education tuition and fees if your modified adjusted gross income is below $80,000 ($160,000 if married filing jointly)

 For each student in college you can only use one of the tax credits per tax year.
 If you have more than one student in college, you may take advantage of tax credits for each student.
 If you want you could use the Lifetime Learning Credit for one child and use the American Opportunity Credit for your other child.
 You may only use the tax credit or take a deduction, you may not use both.